Is it safe to pursue jobs in Libya now?

 I’ve heard driving in Libya can be dangerous, is there any way to avoid this?

 Libya has one of the highest road-death rates in the world.
 Driving in Libya is extremely dangerous, and should be undertaken with the utmost caution.
 Libyan traffic officers poorly enforce laws, and Libyan drivers are erratic and unpredictable.
 Always exercise extreme caution and defensive driving techniques.
-Furthermore, it’s best to avoid driving at night, when police are known to set up roadblocks to trap drunk drivers.
+It’s best to avoid driving at night.

 As a woman moving to Libya, what do I need to keep in mind?

-Women in Libya are entitled to a greater degree of individual freedom than many of the country’s Middle Eastern Islamic counterparts.
+Women in Libya are entitled to a greater degree of individual freedom than many other Middle Eastern countries.
 Most national legislation does not discriminate against women, but equality is still nonetheless skewed.
 Women have freedom of dress, but still, most appear conservatively clothed and often carry a light scarf for a situation that may require more modesty.
 Though they have the right to appear in public alone, it is not recommended for a woman to appear solo after nightfall.

 Are Western items available in the shops?